baharev/sdopt-tearing/docs/index.rst

 4. Optimal tearing
 ------------------

-If Gurobi is installed, the Jacobian is ordered optimally, with an exact method.
+**There is no clear objective for tearing.** A possible objective is to minimize the number of spike columns, or in other words, to minimize the size of the final reduced system.
+Although this objective is questionable (it ignores numerical stability for example), it nevertheless makes the meaning of optimal mathematically well-defined.

-For same system that was shown on the top (the very :ref:`first picture <spiked-form>`), we get an ordering that yields a `4 x 4` reduced system (compared to `5 x 5` obtained with the heuristic method).
-The integer programming approach does not need the block structure (those were the blue lines in the first picture).
+If Gurobi is installed, the Jacobian is ordered optimally with an exact method, based on integer programming.
+For the same system that was shown in the :ref:`first picture <spiked-form>`, we get an optimal ordering that yields a 4x4 reduced system.
+The suboptimal ordering, that was shown on the top of this page (obtained with the heuristic method), gives a 5x5 reduced system.
+The integer programming approach does not need or use the block structure which was given with the blue lines in the first picture; here the blue lines are absent.

 .. image:: ./pics/OptimalTearing.png
    :alt: Optimal tearing, obtained with integer programming.